benjystanton/benjystanton.github.io/src/posts/2024-02-10-weeknotes-series-07-episode-05.md

 Here’s what I found out about links without `href`s

-- the links rely on CSS to work, so if CSS is disabled, or customised by the user, then the links won’t look or act as expected
+- the links rely on CSS to work, so if CSS is disabled, or customised by the user, then the links might not look or act as expected
 - extra code is needed to make the links work with keyboard navigation
-- link styling can be unpredictable on Windows high contrast mode
+- link styling can be unpredictable on Windows High Contrast Mode
 - the links can act unexpectedly with some screen readers

-Read more about this in [Links, missing href attributes, and over-engineered code by Martin Underhill](https://www.tempertemper.net/blog/links-missing-href-attributes-and-over-engineered-code)
+Read more about this in [links, missing href attributes, and over-engineered code by Martin Underhill](https://www.tempertemper.net/blog/links-missing-href-attributes-and-over-engineered-code)

 This page by The Ally Project is also good primer on [creating valid and accessible links](https://www.a11yproject.com/posts/creating-valid-and-accessible-links/).

 ## Bluesky is open

-Bluesky seems to be emerging as the place for government digital people to migrate too, now that Elon is ruining Twitter.
+Bluesky seems to be emerging as the place for government digital people to migrate to, now that Elon is ruining Twitter.
 If you want to try it out, it’s open for anyone to sign up to…

 [View my profile or join Bluesky](https://bsky.app/profile/benjystanton.bsky.social)